Universality Laws for High-Dimensional Learning with Random Features: A Central Limit Theorem for the Feature Model

-As the steps leading to \eref{trunc_test_b_bnd} are completely analogous to what we did to reach \eref{trunc_test_a_bnd}, we omit the details here.
-Together, \eref{trunc_test_a_bnd} and \eref{trunc_test_b_bnd} show that replacing the original test function $\btest(x; s)$ with its smoothly truncated approximation $\widehat{\btest}_p(x; s)$ only incurs a small price of $\mathcal{O}(\polylog p/\sqrt{p})$.
+The detailed proof of \eref{trunc_test_a_bnd} and \eref{trunc_test_b_bnd} are provided in Appendix \ref{subsec:theorem2proof_auxiliary} Together, \eref{trunc_test_a_bnd} and \eref{trunc_test_b_bnd} show that replacing the original test function $\btest(x; s)$ with its smoothly truncated approximation $\widehat{\btest}_p(x; s)$ only incurs a small price of $\mathcal{O}(\polylog p/\sqrt{p})$.

 Next, we consider the activation function $\kernel(x)$.
 Using the smooth window function in \eref{smooth_ind} again, we can build a truncated approximation

 for some positive constant $C_\tau$.
 It is easy to verify that $\widehat{\kernel}_p(x)$ satisfies all the assumptions stated in Lemma~\ref{lem:CLT_2D} concerning the activation functions.
 With this truncated activation function, define